Celebrating 21 Years of Marriage!

 “Love always protects, always trusts, always hopes, always perseveres” (1 Corinthians 13:7, NIV).

-Over the last twenty years, we’ve lived through every vow except, thank goodness, “Till death do us part.”
+Over the last twenty-one years, we’ve lived through every vow except, thank goodness, “Till death do us part.”

 We’ve enjoyed wonderful times of health, even setting out on adventurous wilderness trips, running half-marathons, and racing in triathlons together.